When is the cheapest time to fly to Colombo?

 January to June, and September to November are the best times to find cheap flights to Colombo.
 In July, August and December prices rise steeply.
 In terms of weather, the monsoon season usually affects Sri Lanka’s west coast from around April to September, so the best time to visit Colombo is between December and March.
-By booking your trip with Netflights, you can be sure you’re getting the best deal and compare prices on return flights to suit your budget.
+By booking your trip with Netflights, you can be sure you’re getting the best deal – you can compare prices on return flights, and find the one that best suits your budget.

-When is the Best Time to Book your Flight to Colombo?
+When is the best time to book flights to Colombo?

-Last-minute flights to Colombo are often available, so if your dates are flexible and you wait until two weeks before you travel to book, you may be able to get a bargain.
-Otherwise, book your flight to Colombo about two months before your travel date to find the lowest prices and the widest choice of airfares.
+Last-minute flights to Colombo are often available.
+So, if your dates are flexible and you wait until two weeks before you travel to book, you may be able to get a bargain.
+If your travel dates are set in stone, it's best to book your flight to Colombo about two months before your travel date.
+That way, you'll have a wide choice of airfares, including some cheap flights.

-Colombo Bandaranaike International Airport CMB is located in Katunayake, around 30 kilometres north of the city.
-It’s the main airport serving Sri Lanka, and is also one of the busiest hub airports in southeast Asia, operating direct flights to many international destinations.
+Colombo Bandaranaike International Airport (CMB) is located in Katunayake, around 30 kilometres north of the city.
+It’s the main airport serving Sri Lanka, and is also one of the busiest hub airports in Southeast Asia, operating direct flights to many other destinations.

 CMB’s Terminal 1 handles international flights.
-A new terminal 2 building is currently under construction to increase the airport’s capacity, and Terminal 3 is for domestic travel.
+A second terminal building is currently under construction to increase the airport’s capacity, and Terminal 3 is for domestic travel.
 When you arrive at Terminal 1, you’ll find customs and baggage reclaim are on the same level.
-There is also a currency exchange service, banking and duty-free shopping available for passengers in the arrivals area.
+There's also a currency exchange service, banking and duty-free shopping available for passengers in the arrivals area.

 The easiest way to travel to Colombo is by bus or taxi.
 Although it’s a long way to the city centre from the airport, the new expressway has slashed travel time between Bandaranaike International Airport and the capital.